cheeyim/wwckl-fugeeschool/Fugee School Teacher-Roadmap.md

 - Try your best to give analogy/story in almost every explanation, so that student will get better idea.
 - [SOME GOOD ADVICE – DEAR MENTORS, PLEASE CONTRIBUTE YOUR TWO CENTS HERE BUT LET’S KEEP THIS SHORT =)]

-## Grand Execution Plan
+## Grand Execution Plan (Final Assignment)
-By the end of the semester, every student should complete their own web application of:
+By the end of the semester, each group (6 groups since we are limited to 6 desktops) should complete their own website with requirements as below:-
-- Something that solves their daily needs
-- Clone a website (e.g. google.com) - ideas from http://www.portfoliotips.co/portfolio-project-ideas/
+- At least 5 pages
+- Make use of HTML5 and CSS elements
+- Contain navigation
+- Consistent header, footer and menu
-- HTML with JavaScript running on mobile phone browser
+- JavaScript elements
-- [OPEN FOR MORE FUN IDEAS]

 ## Sub Execution Plan
-Once the "final" project above is confirmed, we'll break it down into 6 milestones where each month's theme will focus to teach/learn the concepts of the milestone.
+We'll have 6 milestones where each month's theme will focus to teach/learn the concepts that leads to the completion of the final assignment.
+- Milestone #1 - HTML5 and CSS3 basics
+- Milestone #2 - Layout
+- Milestone #3 - Navigation (i.e. simple JavaScript animation, menu and images)
+- Milestone #4 - HTML Forms (i.e. form elements, validation, JavaScript posting)
+- Milestone #5 - TBC
+- Milestone #6 - TBC

 # Sample Teaching Template
 **Milestone** - (MILESTONE #1)